-The intent of the TC&WM EIS screening processes was to focus attention on the constituents that control the impacts to groundwater.
+The intent of the TC & WM EIS (DOE/EIS-0391) screening processes was to focus attention on the constituents that control the impacts to groundwater.
 Separate screening processes were conducted for sites evaluated for cumulative impacts, for the alternatives analysis, and for human health impacts.
-Contaminants of potential concern (COPCs) assessed for ecological impacts are also summarized below.
+Contaminants of potential concern (COPCs) assessed for ecological impacts are also summarized in Section 3.1.3.4.
+Note that cross references and page citations in the following sections are in the TC & WM EIS unless otherwise noted.